Piotr72us/weather-station/README.md

 + temperature,
 + humidity.

-There is also a list of the recently searched cities on the left side of your screen - for your convenience.
+There is also a list of the recently searched cities on the left side of your screen for your convenience.
+If you click on the recently searched city name, the weather forecast for that city will be displayed.

 ### Quick glance at my Weather Station:
 ---